amaank404/KindleMate-JP-EN-Dictionary/README.md

 ## User Guide / Tutorial

-First head over to [releases](https://github.com/amaank404/KindleMateAnki-JP-EN-Dictionary/releases/latest) and from there download the latest `japanese-kindle-mate.txt`.
+First head over to [releases](https://github.com/amaank404/KindleMateAnki-JP-EN-Dictionary/releases/latest) and from there download the latest `japanese-dict.txt`.
+From there, copy the downloaded dictionary file to `C:\Users\USERNAME\Documents\Kindle Mate\dicts` (Change USERNAME to your username)

 Then do the following steps as described